May 17, 2023Review Post

 11. To create the back of the car, cut a piece 2 inches wider than the car; fold to make creases.
-Tape onto back of the car.
+Tape onto the back of the car.

 13. Cut a piece to fit between the two strips on the front.
 Cut an oval shape in the middle for the grill.
-Tape onto car.
+Tape onto the car.

 14. Cut four triangle pieces to fill in gaps on the hood and then tape.

 15. Cut a half circle, about 2 inches wide, and one 2-inch strip about 8 inches long.
-Tape together to form the roll bar.
+Tape them together to form the roll bar.

-16. Cut three 2-inch slits for the roll bar and insert roll bar into the slits.
+16. Cut three 2-inch slits for the roll bar and insert the roll bar into the slits.
 Make sure it is a tight fit.

-17. Cut a piece for the windshield, making the top slightly more narrow than the bottom, to desired height.
+17. Cut a piece for the windshield, making the top slightly more narrow than the bottom, to the desired height.